-The total calculated amount it will cost you to attend your program for that academic year, this is also the maximum you can receive in all forms of Financial Aid (including Federal and Private Loans) combined.
-It’s determined using rules established by law.
+The total calculated amount it will cost you to attend your program for that academic year, this is also the maximum you can receive in all forms of financial aid (including federal and private Loans) combined.
+It is determined using rules established by law.
 The COA includes tuition and fees, living expenses, and allowances for books, supplies, transportation, loan fees, and, if applicable, dependent care.
 It also includes miscellaneous and personal expenses.
-Costs related to a disability are also covered.
+Costs related to a disability also are covered.

 A student who does not meet any of the criteria for an independent student.
-An independent student must be one of the following: at least 24 years old, married (before submission of their original FAFSA transaction), a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents (for whom you provide over 50% of their support) other than a spouse.
+An independent student must be one of the following: at least 24 years old, married (before submission of their original FAFSA transaction), a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents (for whom you provide more than 50 percent of their support) other than a spouse.

 Incidents of late or missed loan payments, as specified in the terms of the promissory note and the selected repayment plan.